grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

 <p>Ba weaves his way through the tents, the smell of fires and pipe smoke drifting in the air.
-About you mercenaries are filtering back from the mess and chatting amongst themselves as though the evening is about to get started.</p>
+About him mercenaries are filtering back from the mess and chatting amongst themselves as though the evening is about to get started.</p>

 <aside>
-  <p>Liam says <q>Do I see any of the musketeers that could train me?</q></p>
+  <p>Liam says, <q>Do I see any of the musketeers that could train me?</q></p>
-  <p>Ric says <q>A couple in the musketeers' corner.</q></p>
+  <p>Ric says, <q>A couple in the musketeers&#39; corner.</q></p>
-  <p>Liam says <q>I’m looking mainly for the woman or the guy who doesn’t speak common very well.</q></p>
+  <p>Liam says, <q>I’m looking mainly for the woman or the guy who doesn’t speak common very well.</q></p>
-  <p>Ric says <q>The musketeers who might train you include: One Eyed John, Lieutenant Freya and Der Vynge.</q></p>
+  <p>Ric says, <q>The musketeers who might train you include: One-Eyed John, Lieutenant Freya, and Der Vynge.</q></p>
 </aside>

 <p>Ba reaches the mess as dinner is winding up.
 There are still a few malingerers sternly eating the modest fare while they swap tales with each other.
-You are given a bowl of stew, a hunk of bread.
-You can see several groups of people sitting together.
+He is given a bowl of stew and a hunk of bread.
+He can see several groups of people sitting together.
 Fetches in one corner.
-Hyde's fetches nearby, but separate, listening to the toad bloviate to them.
-Walter's clerks sneaking in to grab some food while the main soldiers are away.
+Hyde&#39;s fetches nearby, but separate, listening to the toad bloviate to them.
+Walter&#39;s clerks sneaking in to grab some food while the main soldiers are away.
 Huddles of infantrymen here and there.
 And, of course, the musketeers sitting in one corner all to themselves</p>

-<p>Where do you sit?</p>
+<p>Where does Ba&#39;Raknul sit?</p>

 <dl>
 <dt>Ba'Raknul</dt>